sblaurock/dotfiles/README.md

 ## Vim Changelog

+7.28.15
+- Added 'vim-signature' plugin to display marks in gutter.

 7.22.15
 - Added 'term_for_vim' for enhanced autocompletion and code understanding.
 - `,.` binding now uses Tern to locate definitions.